-Woodbrooke House itself (including the cafe) is wheelchair-friendly with disabled toilets.
-But due to the historic terrain and conservation needs of Woodbrooke, some outdoor spaces may prove difficult depending on weather close the event.
+Woodbrooke House itself, including the cafe, is partially wheelchair-friendly with disabled toilets (but no electronic doors).
+However due to the historic terrain and conservation needs of Woodbrooke, some outdoor spaces may prove difficult depending on weather close the event.

 If someone in your party uses an electric wheelchair and wants to attend an event in the Festival Marquee, please contact us when you book tickets so we can reserve seating and make your visit as easy and stress-free as possible.
 Ask for Sala Davies firstname.lastname@example.org 0121 4727989.